debusklaneml/mldebusklane/content/home/publications.md

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Publications"
 subtitle = ""
-weight = 30

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"